 A comic book writer who shattered genre boundaries, blending intimate human drama with sprawling sci-fi and fantasy to captivate a generation of readers.

-Brian K. Vaughan began his career as a writer for television, but it was in the panels of comic books where he found his true voice.
-His breakout came with 'Y: The Last Man,' a gripping tale of the last human male on a planet of women, which demonstrated his knack for high-concept premises grounded in raw emotional truth.
-He followed this with the political superhero saga 'Ex Machina' and the wildly imaginative, critically adored space opera 'Saga,' co-created with artist Fiona Staples.
-Vaughan’s work is characterized by whip-smart dialogue, complex characters, and a fearless approach to mature themes, pulling the medium into new literary territory.
-Beyond the page, he has successfully shepherded adaptations of his work for screen, cementing his influence on contemporary storytelling across multiple formats.
+Brian K. Vaughan created 'Y: The Last Man,' a tale of the last human male on a planet of women that demonstrated his knack for high-concept premises grounded in raw emotional truth.
+He followed with the political superhero saga 'Ex Machina' and the space opera 'Saga,' co-created with artist Fiona Staples.
+Vaughan began his career as a television writer but found his voice in comic books.
+His work features whip-smart dialogue, complex characters, and a fearless approach to mature themes.
+Beyond the page, he has shepherded adaptations of his work for screen, extending his influence across multiple formats.

 1965–1980